-Price: There is a perception among companies across Malaysia and Singapore about the increased costs related to sustainability practices.
-Yet, those in the initial stages of sourcing sustainable palm oil find that the cost of purchasing certified sustainable palm oil through RSPO credits is almost negligible.
+Price: There is a perception among companies in Malaysia and Singapore that sustainable sourcing comes at a considerably higher cost.
+Yet, those in the initial stages of sourcing sustainable palm oil found that the cost of purchasing certified sustainable palm oil starts at just US\$3.45 per tonne2 through RSPO credits.
 In addition, companies moving towards 100% CSPO will find that the benefits can significantly outweigh any reputational risks and supply chain disruptions due to labour or environmental reasons.

 Consumer awareness and demand: The lack of consumer awareness and demand for sustainable palm oil is frequently cited by companies as a reason for not procuring sustainably.
-Yet, research has shown that consumers are willing to pay up to 10% more for sustainable products, especially those not linked to haze and deforestation activities.
+Yet, research has shown that consumers are willing to pay up to 10% more for sustainable products, especially products that do not contribute to deforestation and haze.